kestrelm/Creature_WebGL/CocosCreator/README.md

 # CreaturePack for Cocos Creator

 This folder contains files for running **CreaturePack** in **Cocos Creator**.
 This enables you to publish games with the **Creature Animation Tool** for the various HTML5 and Native Mobile platforms Cocos Creator supports.
-The CreatorePack plugin is also [**Wechat Mini Game Engine**](https://developers.weixin.qq.com/minigame/en/introduction/) ready.
+The CreaturePack plugin is also [**Wechat Mini Game Engine**](https://developers.weixin.qq.com/minigame/en/introduction/) ready.

 ![Alt text](https://raw.githubusercontent.com/kestrelm/Creature_WebGL/master/CocosCreator/cocos_creator1.png)